 If someone else’s negligence caused you to suffer the brain injury, you owe it to yourself to consult with an experienced personal injury lawyer and learn about all of your legal options.
 Contact Adamson & Cleveland, LLC, today and schedule a free consultation through our Norcross office.

-We can bring more than 40 years of combined legal experience to your brain injury case and a record that includes more than $150 million in verdicts and settlements that we have secured on behalf of clients in Gwinnett County and throughout the greater Atlanta area.
+We can bring over 75 years of combined legal experience to your brain injury case and a record that includes more than $150 million in verdicts and settlements that we have secured on behalf of clients in Gwinnett County and throughout the greater Atlanta area.
 We are ready to put that experience to work for you and go above and beyond to help you to get your life back on track.

 Common Causes of Head and Brain Injuries